Density of Binary Disc Packings: The 9 Compact Packings: FM-triangulation

 \end{lemma}

 \begin{proof} Assume that the edge AB is shorter than AC.
-On the one hand, the altitude of B is at least $y$ because otherwise the disc sector defined by edges BA and BC would cross the edge AC.
+On the one hand, the altitude of $T$ through B is at least $y$ because otherwise the disc sector defined by edges BA and BC would cross the edge AC.
 On the other hand, the length of the edge AB is at most $x+2r+y$ because we can connect both A and B to the center of the support disc, which has radius at most $r$ since the packing is saturated.
 This yields $\sin\hat{A}\geq\tfrac{y}{x+2r+y}$.
 The same holds exchanging $y$ and $z$ if AC is shorter than AB, whence the claimed lower bound. \end{proof}

-Following \cite{Hep03}, we call {\em tight} a triangle whose discs are mutually adjacent (Fig.~\ref{fig:tight}).
-In particular, the FM-triangulation of any compact disc packing contains only tight triangles since there is a support disc in the hole between each three mutually adjacent discs.
+Following \cite{Hep03}, we call a triangle whose discs are mutually adjacent a {\em tight triangle} (Fig.~\ref{fig:tight}).
+In particular, the FM-triangulation of a compact packing is made of tight triangles only and coincide with the contact graph.
+Indeed, each hole in a compact disc packing is bounded by three mutually adjacent discs which thus define a tight triangle, and inserting in this hole a disc tangent to the three discs yields a support disc of this triangle which is thus feasible according to Prop.~\ref{prop:support_disc}.

-Still following \cite{Hep03}, we call {\em stretched} a triangle with a small disc tangent to both the two other discs as well as to the line which passes through their centers (Fig.~\ref{fig:stretched}).
+Still following \cite{Hep03}, we call a triangle with a small disc tangent to both the two other discs, as well as to the line which passes through their centers, a {\em stretched triangle} (Fig.~\ref{fig:stretched}).
 They are not feasible in a saturated packing because their support disc have radius $r$ (this would allow to add a small disc), but they can be arbitrarily approached near by feasible triangles.
 We shall see in Section~\ref{sec:global_edge} that stretched triangles are dangerous because they can be as dense as tight triangles.
-Indeed, two stretched triangles adjacent along their "stretched edge" (the edge tangent to one of the disc) can be recombined into two tight triangles by flipping this stretched edge.
+Indeed, two stretched triangles adjacent along their ``stretched edge'' (the edge tangent to one of the disc) can be recombined into two tight triangles by flipping this stretched edge.